All Episodes

 Well, yes.

-Oh, I do I do know a lot, yes.
+Oh, I do know a lot, yes.

-I thought you said you know what?
+I thought you said, you know what?

 I'm sorry.